LoginRadius/engineering-portal/content/growth/why-should-implement-social-login-authentication/index.md

 Among the many benefits that social logins offer users and developers, certain issues crop up.
 This includes problems like data breaches of social media platforms, improper password practices, and lack of privacy and compliance.
 However, the responsibility of mitigating these risks falls on developers of third-party websites and social media platforms.

 Despite the few reservations that users may have regarding the safety of social logins, this authentication solution is comparatively safe.
-To ensure that social logins have an extra layer of security, users can also back it up with [multi-factor authentication](https://www.loginradius.com/blog/identity/what-is-multi-factor-authentication/).
+To ensure that social logins have an extra layer of social security authentication, users can also back it up with [multi-factor authentication](https://www.loginradius.com/blog/identity/what-is-multi-factor-authentication/).
 This added layer will mean that bad actors are less likely to breach users' social media accounts and the websites they link to.
 ## Reap the Benefits of Social Login with LoginRadius!

 * **Streamlined User Management**: Social login acts as an extra layer of verification, aiding in identity management and reducing spam.